This is an individual quiz and is thus played by a team of one.

 The quiz is made up of two parts:

-The first part of the quiz consists of 100 questions across eight rounds.
-The first seven rounds contain 12 questions each and the final round 16.
+The first part of the quiz consists of 100 questions across seven rounds.
+The first five rounds contain 12 questions each and the last two rounds 20 each.
 There will be a short break after round five.

 In the second part the top 10 scorers from the first part, carrying forward their scores thus far, are invited to play a further 20 questions worth two points each.
 These answers need to written down and shown to personal judges who will indicate whether a player had the question right when asked to indicate as much.

 After each round, papers are swapped for marking, after which the answer sheets are collected.
 Appeals are made to, and corrections to scores will be made by, the IQA jury.